IAB-PrivSec-program/draft-iab-privsec-metadata-insertion/draft-iab-privsec-confidentiality-mitigations.md

 query traffic and responses.
-If a client wished to ensure that its traffic did not expose this data, it would need to require that its stub resolver emit any privacy-sensitive queries with a source NETMASK set to 0, as detailed in Section 5.1 of {{I-D.draft-ietf-dnsop-edns-client-subnet}}.
-Given that setting this only occasionally might also be used a signal to observors, any client wishing to have any privacy sensitive traffic would, in essence have to emit this for every query.
+If a client wished to ensure that its traffic did not expose this data, it would need to require that its stub resolver emit any privacy-sensitive queries with a source NETMASK set to 0, as detailed in Section 6.1 of {{I-D.draft-ietf-dnsop-edns-client-subnet}}.
+Given that setting this only occasionally might also be used a signal to observers, any client wishing to have any privacy sensitive traffic would, in essence have to emit this for every query.
 While this would succeed at providing the required privacy, given the mechanism proposed, it would also mean no split-DNS adjustments in response would be possible for the privacy sensitive client.
+A similar issue is found in the Forwarded-For header documented in {{RFC 7239}}
+which allows a proxy to transmit data which is otherwise lost by the proxying process, such as the IP address.